How Do You Clean The Disgusting Grime off Kitchen Cabinet Hinges, Knobs and Pulls?

 Make a paste with 2 tablespoons of lemon juice and 1 tablespoon of baking soda.
 Don’t be alarmed when the paste bubbles.
 This is normal.
 Now rub the paste onto brass knobs and buff the tarnish away with the paste and a soft rag.
 Rinse with clear water and wipe dry.They are ready to go back on the cabinets.

 Brass cleaners are available if you don’t want to use the lemon juice and baking soda mixture.
-I like another product from Weiman.
-Weiman Brass Polish is gentle and wont scratch your brass.
+I like Weiman Brass Polish because it is gentle and won’t scratch your brass.

 I have heard a great tip to keep tarnish from building up on your cabinets hardware.
 Once a week wipe them down with a dryer sheet.
 Sounds easy enough…right?
 Try it and see.

-How To Clean Paint Off My Cabinet Hardware and Knobs?
+How To Clean Paint Off My Cabinet Hardware and Hinges?

-I have lived in some old homes where the cabinets had been painted over and over again.
-I wanted to paint the cabinets, but I thought they would look a lot better if I could get the paint off the old cabinet hardware and knobs.
+I wanted to repaint the cabinets, but I thought they would look a lot better if I could get the paint off the old cabinet hardware and hinges.

-I have spent hours and days scrubbing and scraping and using paint strippers that stripped off my skin without really taking the paint off the hinges.
+I would spent hours and days scrubbing and scraping and using paint strippers that stripped off my skin without really taking the paint off the hinges.

 Years later I saw the most amazing trick.
 I love to watch a show on DIY Network called Rehab Addict.
 Her name is Nicole Curtis and she rehabs homes, just like the show title sounds.

-In one episode she had old painted hinges.
-But she believes in keeping the original things with the house.
+In one episode she cleaned old painted cabinet hinges.
+The reason I like to watch her is because she believes in keeping the original things with the house.

 Here is what you will need: